wjzhengsh/blockchain/v10_dashboard.md

 ![Notifications](images/notifications.png "Notifications")
 *Figure 6.
 Notifications*

-* When you create a channel or you are invited to a new channel, a notification will appear in the Network Monitor.
+* When you create a channel or are invited to a new channel, a notification will appear in the Network Monitor.
 * The requests are grouped into "All", "Pending", and "Completed" subtabs.
 Numbers after the subtab header indicate the number of requests in each subtab.
    * You can find all your requests in the "All" subtab.
-   * Requests that you have not accepted or declined, or you have not submitted are in the "Unread" subtab.
+   * Requests that you have not accepted or declined, or you have not viewed, are in the "Unread" subtab.
 Click the **Review Request** button to view the request, which includes the channel policy and members, and then either **Accept** or **Decline** it.
 You can also handle the requet at another time by clicking **Later**.
-If you accept a request and the request are accepted by enough channel operators, you can click **Submit Request** to activate the channel update.
+If you accept a request and the request is accepted by enough channel operators, you can click **Submit Request** to activate the channel update.
-   * Submitted requests are in the "Completed" subtab.
+   * A submitted request will appear in the "Completed" subtab.
 You can click **Review Request** to view its details.

 When you have a long list of requests, you can search for a request in the search field on the top.
 Pending requests can be deleted by selecting the boxes in the front of them and clicking **Delete Requets**.
 Note that a completed request cannot be deleted.